iPayOS/ipayos-payment-for-woocommerce/README.md

 1. You need to have the WooCommerce plugin installed and activated on your WordPress site.
 2. You need to open a merchant account on [iPayOS](https://www.ipayos.com)

+### How I can TEST the Payment
+Following TEST credit card can be used to test your integration.
+* Card No : 4564456445644564
+* Expiry Date : 05/22
+* CCV : 123